Talas, Kyrgyzstan: Climate

-Talas has a warm, dry-summer continental climate (Köppen climate classification Dsb).
+Talas has a cold semi-arid climate (Köppen climate classification Bsk) bordering on a humid continental climate with cold winters and very warm summers.

 Manas

 Manas, the mythical Kyrgyz national hero, is said to have been born in the Ala Too mountains in Talas oblast.
 A few kilometres outside Talas lies a mausoleum, supposedly that of Manas, called the Kümböz Manas.
 However, the inscription on its richly decorated facade dedicates it to "...the most glorious of women Kenizek-Khatun, the daughter of the Emir Abuka".
 Legend explains that Manas' wife Kanikey ordered a deliberately false inscription in order to mislead her husband's enemies and prevent the desecration of his body.
 The building, known as Manastin Khumbuzu or The Ghumbez of Manas, is thought to have been built in 1334.
 It now contains a museum dedicated to the epic.
 A ceremonial mound also lies nearby.

 Sports

 The town has a bandy club.